otagobioinformaticsspringschool/2024/_includes/curriculum.md

 - Transfer of data to/from a remote computer
 - What is a job scheduler and how to use it
 - How to request a project allocation on NeSI

-#### Introduction to version control using git

-Running programs on the command line gives us the opportunity to save the commands used in scripts that we can reuse later on.
-It's important that as we develop these scripts that we have a machanism to track the changes made.
-Git is a program that enables us to track the changes we make and see the differences between previous versions.
-The introduction to version control will cover:

-- Setting up Git
-- Using git to track changes on scripts
-- How to view changes between versions of scripts
-- Use git to look at previous versions of scripts